cf73/ces2021/content/collections/pages/about.md

         content:
           -
             type: text
             text: 'Our two gated playgrounds are wonderful extensions of our indoor classrooms.
 Children develop their imaginations, physical strength, social skills and confidence during their daily outdoor time.
-Playground structures and equipment mirror the natural environment in which they are situated and encourage a multitude of opportunities for natural play and physical expression.'
+Playground structures and equipment mirror the natural environment in which they are situated and encourage a multitude of opportunities for natural play and physical expression.
+On Thursday evenings and Friday afternoons, we host our school-wide, weekly assemblies here. '
     type: text
     enabled: true
 updated_by: 1179db75-8eeb-4bad-8e60-d5005aef7ef8
-updated_at: 1636064946
+updated_at: 1707840632
 include: true
 main_image: About.jpg
 ---